szymanskir/featureflag/README.md

 - bool feature flags - simple on and off flags
 - percentage feature flags - flags that are randomly enabled/disabled based on the configured percentage
-- time period feature flags - flags that are enabled during a speficied time period e.g. from 2020-01-01 10:00:00 until 2020-02-01 10:00:00
+- time period feature flags - flags that are enabled during a specified time period e.g. from 2020-01-01 10:00:00 until 2020-02-01 10:00:00

 ``` r